 Dancing Gnome Brewery

-Opened, you guessed it, in late 2016, Dancing Gnome has already grown to be one of the most popular breweries in the Pittsburgh area.
+Opened, you guessed it, in late 2016, Dancing Gnome has already grown to be one of the most popular Pittsburgh breweries.
 My personal favorite during my visit was Lustra, an American IPA that is hazy and has a rich gold color.

 Check out their website to find out more.